Working of Traceroute using Wireshark

 The TTL time exceeded ICMP message is sent after the TTL value of a UDP packet gets zero.
 In typical condition, a network doesn’t have such a diameter that lead the TTL=0.
 This could be possible when there is a routing loop.
 In this case, as the packet is sent back and forth between the looping points, the TTL keeps getting decrement until it becomes zero.
 And at last, the source receives ICMP error message sent by the router.

-- Again source device sends two more packets, in the same way, to get an average value of the round-trip time and again TTL gets zero when it reaches to the 2nd router and response through ICMP error message time exceeds.
+- Again source device sends two more packets, in the same way, to get an average value of the round-trip time and again TTL gets zero when it reaches to the 2nd router and responds through ICMP error message time exceeds.

 Tracert with Wireshark